autonity/docs.autonity.org/oracle/run-oracle/index.md

 The simulator can also be built independently by running the `make simulator` command.
 :::

+### Default / Crypto plugin configuration TO DRAFT

+The crypto plugins have default configuration specified in the plugins' source golang files.
+To change the default configuration the `defaultConfig` structure in the plugins source golang file needs to be edited before running `make` to compile the plugin.

+The following plugins are configured by default and do not need to be specified in the `server_config.yml`:

+- `crypto_kraken`
+- `crypto_coingecko`
+- `crypto_coinbase`

+- the crypto CEX  specification  no additional action.
+T a defaultCrypto CEX plugins coingecko kraken coinbase - default config is specified in the .go therefore you don't need to set them in your oracle_server.yml.

+Crypto Uniswap, uniswap_usdcx plugin - default config is specified in the .go.
+The factory contract can be used as a 'service discovery' address to discover the available pairs in the AMM.
+The user should per comments in the .go:

+- endpoint -  edit the default config to replace the rpc1-internal endpoint with their own connected validator node endpoint.
+- scheme - only use Webxocket (ws or wss) in the default config

+profileDir config. profile - set up using influx. can be same or separate instance to the one used for agc. same config set up as for agc. so build your own grafana board for aos

+confidence strategy.
+1 = fixed, 100.  linear = dynamic, computes the number of available samples for a round to compute the confidence score. i.e. higher the number of samples the higher the confidence score, capped at the full score level of 100.

 ### Develop plugins
 Additional data adaptors for any external data source can be developed using the oracle server's plugin template.
 See:

 - Adaptor code template `template_plugin` in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
 - Guide for how _To write a new plugin_ using the template in [`/plugins/README`](https://github.com/autonity/autonity-oracle/blob/master/plugins/README.md).

+## Configure oracle profiling TO DRAFT

+### Setup oracle profile configuration TO DRAFT

+## Example minimal `oracle_server.yml` configuration TO DRAFT

 ## Stopping the Autonity Oracle Server